syntasso/workshop/enhancing-a-promise/README.md

 kubectl --context kind-platform apply --filename postgres-resource-request.yaml
 ```

-On the worker cluster, you will eventually see a Postgres service as a two-pod cluster in the `Running` state with the name defined in our request (`postgres-resource-request.yaml`).
+On the worker cluster, you will eventually see a Postgres service as a two-pod cluster in the `Running` state with the name defined in the request (`postgres-resource-request.yaml`).
 In the next section, you'll run checks on the platform cluster.

 ```console
 kubectl --context kind-worker get pods